cybrneon/head-md-future-of-drawing/software/readme.md

 ## Tutorial

 ### 1. Setting up the RP
+This setup applies if you're flashing and connecting from Windows.
+MacOS should be slightly different.
 #### Installing Rapberry Pi OS (64Bits), released on the 2023-12-05 (5dec23)
 Flashing on a SD card, and setting up settings for automatic wifi connection and SSH.